Monaco Mortgage Factsheet and FAQ

 Mortgage Types:

-• Variable-Rate Mortgages: Linked to Euribor + margin.
+• Variable-Rate Mortgages (Monaco): Linked to Euribor + margin.

-• Interest-Only ("In Fine") Mortgages: Common among high-net-worth individuals; principal repaid at term-end, often secured by pledged assets.
+• Interest-Only ("In Fine") Mortgages (Monaco): Common for HNWIs; principal repaid at term-end, often secured by pledged assets.

 Mortgage Process Timeline: